project-oak/oak/oak_restricted_kernel_wrapper/README.md

 The wrapper is responsible for parsing the payload (the Oak Restricted Kernel) as an ELF file, laying it out in memory and doing any required relocations.

-NOTE: This wrapper is not intended to be build using `cargo build` directly.
+NOTE: This wrapper is not intended to be built using `cargo build` directly.

 To build it, run the following in the workspace root: